Pyrography 101 Tutorials - Pyrography Tips and Techniques by Nedra Denison

 Things to consider when buying Pyrography tools

 I do not have a tutorial on this subject for a reason, it's a complicated decision-making process and everyone has an opinion.
-I have used just about every brand of woodburner on the market and have sold all but one of the other brands in the past so I have experience with just about every major player in North America.
-What I have found over the years is that most burning units (the power) are basically the same, they use a transformer.
-Some have a bit more power than others.
-What I have also found is that more power isn't necessarily better because you usually don't need it.
+I have used just about every brand of woodburner on the market and have sold all but two of the other brands manufactured in North America in the past so I have experience with just about every major player in North America.
+What I have found over the years is that most burning units (the power supply) are basically the same, they use a transformer.
+Some 3 volt systems & some are 2 volt sytems.
+What I have also found is that 3 volt systems aren't necessarily better because you usually don't need more power.
+Those with more power use heavier gauge wire which doesn't provide the fine detail that the 2 volt systems do.
 So I tell people to forget the power and wattage claims of the companies and buy based on what you need.
-Generally speaking as a pyrographer you will probably use mostly the mid range on the burner anyway.
+Generally speaking for general pyrography you will probably use mostly the mid range on the burner anyway.
 The best burning is done in layers rather than scorching it using a poker hot tip.
 Using the lowest setting on the burner to accomplish the task is the best and building on the tones to get the deep rich tones when you need it.

 Although I have not done a specific tutorial to help you choose a pyrography tool, I have compiled a review of most of the pyrography tools manufactured in North America.
 Click here to go to the Pyrography wood burning tools review and comparison page.